-Dutch to host EU talks on new-model human rights sanctions
+Dutch to host EU talks on human rights sanctions

 The informal Dutch paper mentioned Congo and Myanmar in passing.

-It did not mention Russia because some of the reluctance comes from concern that Russians would be targeted, triggering a backlash by the Kremlin at a time of already-heightened tensions.
+It did not mention Russia, amid some EU states' concern that Russians would be targeted, triggering retaliatory measures at a time of already-heightened tensions.

 The draft Dutch title for the initiative is an "EU global human rights sanctions regime".

-But the project has its roots in what the US called a "Sergei Magnitsky Rule of Law Accountability Act" when it created the first sanctions of the type in 2012.
+But the project has roots in what the US called a "Sergei Magnitsky Rule of Law Accountability Act" when it created the first sanctions of the type in 2012.

-Magnitsky was a Russian anti-corruption activist who was killed in 2009 by a group of Russian officials and mobsters with links to Russian president Vladimir Putin.
+Magnitsky was a Russian anti-corruption activist who was killed in 2009 by a group of Russian officials and mobsters linked to Russian president Vladimir Putin.

 When the US listed them, the Kremlin hit back with sanctions of its own.